Pritamgit2002/Summerizer-Ai/README.md

 6. Every edge case is handled and tested.

-7. More features will be added soon.
+7. More feature will be added soon.

 https://github.com/user-attachments/assets/664a8620-7ee2-4ba4-b951-bdeb9b650541